leona-raine/blackbody-explorer/README.md

 # PH 1: prototyping
-- use .ipynb for testing prototype
+- use prototype.ipynb for testing prototype

-- alternative use: prototype.py
-- instructions soon will be stated
+# INSTRUCTION / PROCESS for using prototype.ipynb
+1) open prototype.ipynb
+2) configure the following parameters